BnademOverflow/BnademOverflow/README.md

 This repository contains the assets required to build the [BnademOverFlow](https://bnademoverflow.com).
 We're glad that you want to contribute!

+## Next.JS version:

+We still also working on a version Using Next.JS developed by [@smakosh](https://smakosh.com/) and still not completed!

+- you can check it here : [chore/migrate-to-nextjs](https://github.com/BnademOverflow/BnademOverflow/tree/chore/migrate-to-nextjs)

+## Add your Self:

+- You can now add your self by checking the insturctions here in [Contributing.md](https://github.com/BnademOverflow/BnademOverflow/blob/main/Contributing.md).

+- If you aren't a member to the community you can check the Official [BnademOverFlow-Community](https://github.com/BnademOverflow/BnademOverflow-Community), and contribute here first then we can accept it.

 # Using this repository

 You can run the website locally, or you can run it in a container runtime.
 We strongly recommend using the container runtime, as it gives deployment consistency with the live website.